Romani dress

-Romani dress is the traditional attire of the Romani people, an Indo-Aryan ethnic group widely known in English by the exonymic term Gypsies.
+Romani dress is the traditional attire of the Romani people, an Indo-Aryan ethnic group widely known in English by the exonymic term Gypsies, though this term is often considered derogatory by people of Romani descent.
 (Note: Gypsy is considered by some Roma people to be pejorative and a slur due to its connotations of illegality and irregularity.)
 Romani traditional clothing is closely connected to the history, culture and identity of the Romani people.

-Romani dress can vary drastically among different subgroups, however, there are certain constant similarities that define Romani dress as a whole.
+Romani dress can vary drastically among different subgroups.
+However, there are certain constant similarities that define Romani dress as a whole.
 Traditionally, certain clothing traditions may have helped them to recognise one another.
 Moreover, some Romani value the outward display of their wealth and prosperity, which they reflect in their traditional dress.